Tanmengxuan/grab_traffic_management/1_Model_Description/README.md

 </div>

-The model is able to capture the demand pattern of a particular location 100 time intervals ahead given an input sequence length of 300 time intervals.
+For example, the model is able to capture the demand pattern of a particular location 100 time intervals ahead given an input sequence length of 300 time intervals.

 <div>